laMudri/ibus-table-shwa/README.md

     $ make install
     $ ibus restart

-Other Unix systems or IBus setups might require a path other than `/usr/share`; see [HowToCreateATableForIBusTable](https://code.google.com/p/ibus/wiki/HowToCreateATableForIBusTable) for more detailed instructions.
+Other Unix systems or IBus setups might require a path other than `/usr/share` in the Makefile; see [HowToCreateATableForIBusTable](https://code.google.com/p/ibus/wiki/HowToCreateATableForIBusTable) for more detailed instructions.
+A Nix package is easy to write, and I'll share mine if desired.

 The layout
 ----------